 - Game Act 1831

-West Yorkshire Police is responsible for enforcing the above legislation within West Yorkshire.
+West Yorkshire Police are responsible for enforcing the above legislation within West Yorkshire.
 The Acts of Parliament outline a range of offences that can be committed.
-The Police Force will enforce the law when offences under legislation are perpetrated and in particular those offences in relation to:
+The Police Force will enforce the law when offences under legislation occur and in particular those offences in relation to:

 - Unlawful trapping/snaring of wild animals

 - Killing, injuring, taking, disturbing etc. wild birds

 - Taking/possessing/destroying wild birds eggs/nest disturbance

 - Badger persecution